jakepurple13/OtakuWorld/README.md

 A combined version of my [MangaWorld](https://github.com/jakepurple13/MangaWorld) and [AnimeWorld](https://github.com/jakepurple13/AnimeWorld) apps.
 This was created because there were a ton of shared elements between the two apps so I combined them, allowing two separate apps but a lot of the same base logic.

+Most of these apps are done in jetpack compose!

 ## Contents
    * [Screenshots](#screenshots)
       * [MangaWorld](#mangaworld)